BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/40-FilterData.md

 This file explains how to filter data by the team.

 ## Data model
-Check that the data model is compliant with the recomandation in :
+Check that the data model is compliant with the recommendation in :
  [Develop application](../../20-WorkWithBIA/20-DevelopApplication/DevelopTheApplication.md)

 ## Filter in service
 If the data model is correct for every item table you have an link on an unique team.

-For all service that inharit of **FilteredServiceBase** (or **CrudAppServiceBase** ...) you can implement a security filter in the service constructor.
+For all service that inherit of **FilteredServiceBase** (or **CrudAppServiceBase** ...) you can implement a security filter in the service constructor.
 Filter can be apply at different level : All, Read, Update, Delete
 - If **Delete** filter is not defined the Delete filter use the **Update** filter
 - If **Update** filter is not defined the Update filter use the **Read** filter